caaubin/ugradlattice/README.md

 Extract the pion correlator for a quenched ensemble (under development)

 Authors (in order of when they contributed):
+* Charles Carver
-Charles Carver, Sean Hannaford, Danielle Moynihan, George Carey, Jackson Reynolds, Alfred Ricker, Anthony Girardi, Molly Hayes, Jan Bierowiec
+* *Sean Hannaford, Danielle Moynihan, George Carey, Jackson Reynolds, Alfred Ricker, Anthony Girardi, Molly Hayes, Jan Bierowiec